Relative Insight’s platform uses comparative text analysis to reveal the important differences and similarities between your data sets.

 If your dataset has associated metadata, such as location, you can easily slice and dice it in the Data Library.
 This approach enables you to maximize the value you get from a single data source.

 Example: If you split your data by location, you might discover that the discussion around “fossil fuels” remains prevalent in North America.
 On the other hand, in Europe, the conversation around “renewable energy” is picking up momentum.

 If your previous steps didn’t yield any interesting results, you can also compare your dataset to the platform’s standard English model to surface key topics, phrases, and words in your data.

 Example: Comparing to standard English can reveal a disproportionate tendency to use collective pronouns such as ‘we’ and ‘us.’

 Once you have built some comparisons and are more familiar with a dataset, you will start noticing key trends.

 At this stage, you can define more specific questions and start to uncover the insights you are looking for.

 Even some of the most unusual text data can help you to uncover interesting insight.

-You can get insights from all kinds of surprising data sources.
+You can get insights using comparative text analysis from all kinds of surprising data sources.
 Check out our latest report, Making sense of the nonsensical: Analyzing the psychedelic language of trips for more inspiration.
 Or, get in touch with your account team to discuss what kind of comparisons you can make.